Events

 Railstoitaly Conference

-ruby After the incredible success of many rails conferences worldwide, the first Italian rails event was a great success!
+ruby After the incredible success of many rails conferences worldwide, the first italian rails event was a great success!
 The 26th and 27th of October, the Department of Informatics of the University of Pisa hosted Railstoitaly 07, organized by the Discovery partner Net7 and sponsored by the COST Action A32 "Scholarly communities on the web."
 The event attracted developers, IT managers, ruby experts, web artists, Italian and European researchers.
 They all met at Railstoitaly 07 for two days of presentations, tutorials and creativity.
 The Discovery project (WP5) was presented at the conference by Daniel Hahn, Michele Nucci, Luca Mearelli, “Digital Libraries on Rails: Talia”.
-For more information visit the conference Website at the address: http://www.railstoitaly.org/
+For more information visit the conference Website at the adress: http://www.railstoitaly.org/

 18-20 October 2007 | Rome, Italy